reduxjs/redux/docs/advanced/Middleware.md

 }
 ```

-We could provide a helper inside Redux that would apply the actual monkeypatching as an implementation detail:
+We could provide a helper inside Redux that would apply the actual Monkeypatching as an implementation detail:

 ```js
 function applyMiddlewareByMonkeypatching(store, middlewares) {